scottburch/couch-ar/README.md

    added ability to do a findAllBy() with a start and end key moved dateCreated and lastUpdated to be created earlier so that finders work with them

+Mar 18, 2011 - release v0.1.5

+   removed requirement for filename to match the passed name of the constructor or to return the name of the constructor in the js file it is defined in